fastify/fastify-static/README.md

 - [`lastModified`](https://www.npmjs.com/package/send#lastmodified)
 - [`maxAge`](https://www.npmjs.com/package/send#maxage)

+#### Disabling reply decorator

+The reply object is decorated with a `sendFile` function by default.
+If you want to disable this, pass the option `{ decorateReply: false }`.
+If fastify-static is registers to multiple prefixes in the same route only one can initialize reply decorators.

 #### Handling 404s

 If a request matches the URL `prefix` but a file cannot be found for the